Prev page Next page Back to Blog

 The exact cause of rosacea is still unknown.
 Genetics seem to play a role, for example meaning that if your mother has rosacea, you are more likely to get it too.
 Rosacea has also been thought to be linked to immune system disorders and increased nerve sensitivity.

 There are indications that rosacea patients have higher levels of Demodex mites (a type of parasite) living in the skin.
-We all have a number of mites in our skin and mites thrive, as many know, in both bedding and skin.
+We all have a number of mites in our skin, and as many people know, mites thrive in both bedding and skin.
 Demodex mites can also live in our hair follicles and sebaceous glands.
 According to one theory, their feces trigger an inflammatory response in our skin.

 There is also a medical connection between rosacea and autoimmune diseases such as diabetes, celiac disease (gluten intolerance) and rheumatism.